NotYourMagicBonkStick/Daga-Rename/README.md

 `Photo-Rename <ID> '/path/to/photo 1.jpg' '/path/to/photo 2.jpg' '/path/to/folder 1' '/path/to/folder 2'`

 If you wish to create a filename with no ID, the first argument shall be `!0`.
 However system terminal may read `!` as a special character which will mess up the argument.
 This means the program may receive `Photo-Rename` instead of `!0`.
-To counter that use backslash `\` right before the `!`.
+To counter that, use backslash `\` right before the `!`.
 This will tell the terminal to not read it as a special character.

 So the command to rename the photos without ID will look like this: